 - Language: Spanish and Quechua (English is spoken in travel agencies)

-- Safety: the most dangerous is the high elevation, acclimatization is necessary before any activity
+- Safety: the most dangerous is the high elevation; acclimatization is necessary before any activity

-- Ministry of the Environment recently issued a ban on single-use plastic objects entering Huascarán National Park to protect the nature
+- Ministry of the Environment issued a ban on single-use plastic objects entering Huascarán National Park to protect the nature

-Understand the sad history of the Huaraz region
+An important history of the Huaraz region

-The archaeological site was occupied around 1200 BC and is about 6 times older than famous Machu Picchu.
+The archaeological site was occupied around 1200 BC and is about 6 times older than the famous Machu Picchu.
 In recent history, this region became known for devastating natural disasters.
 Two main reasons that caused them were rain and earthquakes.

 Earthquake in 1941

 In 1941, the city of Huaraz was flushed down by a flood probably caused by a local earthquake.
 A big chunk of a glacier fell into Lake Palcacocha and caused bursting the dam and releasing a great amount of water, mud, and ice.